Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Similarity to concrete classes

+A class which is not abstract is called a **concrete class**.

+--

-Code-wise, an abstract class can encapsulate _all the same properties and methods as a concrete class_.
+An abstract class can encapsulate _all the same properties and methods as a concrete class_:

 - private, protected, or public properties and methods